Island Symphony Orchestra

 Entrants are eligible to participate on musical instruments including, but not limited to: flute, piccolo, oboe, english horn, clarinet, bassoon, french horn, trumpet, trombone, tuba, percussion, piano, guitar, violin, viola, cello, bass, and voice.

 Participants may submit a video performance of a concerto, sonata, or solo unaccompanied work.
 There are no length requirements for your piece.
 Judges reserve the right to determine what is an appropriate piece for the competition.
-Generally speaking, your selection should appear as a Level 6 in the current NYSSMA Manual or ABRSM Grade 8.
+Generally speaking, your selection should appear as a Level 6 in the current NYSSMA Manual or ABRSM Grade 8 or higher.

 Please contact us with any questions regarding the appropriateness of your selections: email@example.com

-In addition to completing this electronic form, a hard copy submission of a confidential Letter of Recommendation must be mailed, no later than December 31, 2020 to:
+In addition to your performance, a hard copy submission of a confidential Letter of Recommendation is required of all entrants.